Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Introduction

 The traditional method for estimating such predictability is the cloze task, where participants provide a completion of the next word given an incomplete sentence \citep{taylor_1953_cloze}: Words that are produced more frequently are considered to be more predictable.
 Predictability can also be estimated with language models (LMs): Modern LMs are based on neural networks \citep{radford_2019_language, biderman_2023_pythia, grattafiori_2024_llama} that are trained on a cloze-like task of predicting the next word over large-scale examples of human language use, thus providing accurate estimates of words' conditional probabilities.

 Recent experiments show that LM surprisal (negative log probability) generally seems to be a superior predictor of comprehension difficulty compared to cloze surprisal \citep[][though see \citealp{devarda_2024_cloze}]{hofmann_2022_language, michaelov_2023_cloze, shain_2024_large}.
-This stronger fit between LM surprisal and human subject data have led some to claim that LMs should replace the cloze task entirely \citep{michaelov_2023_cloze, shain_2024_large}.
+This stronger fit between LM surprisal and human subject data has led some to claim that LMs should replace the cloze task entirely \citep{michaelov_2023_cloze, shain_2024_large}.

-However, this claim ignores systematic differences between LM and cloze-based estimates of predictability.
+However, this claim based on fit to data ignores systematic differences between LM and cloze-based estimates of predictability.
 LMs reflect knowledge of billions of training examples and perfect access to the input text, which enable them to make predictions that average readers cannot \citep{oh_2023_surprisal, oh_2025_model}.
-On the other hand, the cloze task is an offline task that elicits a single response from each participant, which may evoke different cognitive processces from those that underlie the graded predictions that are made rapidly \citep{staub_2015_influence, brothers_2023_multiple}.
+Additionally, LM-based estimates of predictability are based \textit{purely} on probabilistic inference and are not explicitly linked to any notion of structure building \citep{slaats_2025_surprising, nair_2026_across}, which limits their ability to model the full range of language processing behavior \citep{stanojevic2023modeling, staub2025predictability}.
+On the other hand, cloze data directly come from human participants, but the cloze task is an offline task that elicits a single response from each participant, which may evoke different cognitive processes from those that underlie the graded predictions that are made rapidly \citep{staub_2015_influence, brothers_2023_multiple}, and thus do not fully represent human probabilistic intuitions \citep{smith_2011_cloze}.
 This difference appears to underlie the qualitatively different next-word predictions---and therefore predictability estimates---from humans and LMs \citep{jacobs_2024_large, shlegeris_2024_language}.